-Our Broome sunset cruise takes you on a 4.5 hr tour aboard our beautifully appointed catamaran ‘Orcaella’.
-With shaded decks and comfortable seating ‘Orcaella’ is a fantastic stable platform.
+Our Broome watching tour and sunset cruise takes you on a 4.5 hr tour aboard our beautifully appointed catamaran ‘Orcaella’.
+With shaded decks and comfortable seating, ‘Orcaella’ is a fantastic stable platform.
 Our vessel provides great vantage points, giving you uninterrupted views of the world’s largest population of humpback whales

 Discover why Broome is such an incredible winter holiday for humpback whales.
 Learn all about their breeding and mating behaviours from our informative and commentary.
 Immerse yourself in boundless natural beauty as our crew spoil you with delicious nibbles all afternoon.

 Finish off your perfect day with a Broome sunset sky that will leave you wanting more!
 With our experienced and friendly team, you are bound to have a whale of a day!

 SOME THING FOR THE KIDS… We also offer a 20-minute educational program on board designed to build children’s knowledge and appreciation of the whale migration.
 Swimming in the boom net is also available on most days.